These Big Names and Big Brands are Giving Back to Assist in the Fight Against COVID-19

-Kraft orchestrated a trip to China, taking the Pats private plane on this unprecedented quick trip.
+Kraft orchestrated a trip to China, taking Pat's private plane on this unprecedented quick trip.
 It was a serious powerplay, one that brought back 1.2 million surgical masks.
 Nine hundred thousand were for the state of Massachusetts.
 Three hundred thousand were tossed to the neighboring state of New York.
 Talk about teamwork!

 New Orleans Pelicans Player